 Steele is perfect as the iconic male predator, a rock star type, his hair out over his forehead, always surrounded by bright theatrical lights.
 (Was Tolstoy the first TV sitcom writer?)

-If sitcoms require weird characters, Andrei’s father, Bolkonsky (Nicholas Belton), fits that bill.
+If sitcoms require weird characters, Andrey’s father, Bolkonsky (Nicholas Belton), fits that bill.
 He has lost it.
 He sings (they often sing about themselves) “Old Prince Bolkonsky is crazy!”

 Director Rachel Chavkin makes all this nutty stuff seem quite plausible.
 And enormously entertaining.

 I also loved the terrific Russian dancers (choreography by Sam Pinkleton) with their Kazatzky kicks.